Sierra Nevada: Gold rush

 The California Gold Rush began at Sutter's Mill, near Coloma, in the western foothills of the Sierra.
 On January 24, 1848, James W. Marshall, a foreman working for Sacramento pioneer John Sutter, found shiny metal in the tailrace of a lumber mill Marshall was building for Sutter on the American River.
 Rumors soon started to spread and were confirmed in March 1848 by San Francisco newspaper publisher and merchant Samuel Brannan.
 Brannan strode through the streets of San Francisco, holding aloft a vial of gold, shouting "Gold!
 Gold!
 Gold from the American River!"

 On August 19, 1848, the New York Herald was the first major newspaper on the East Coast to report the discovery of gold.
 On December 5, 1848, President James Polk confirmed the discovery of gold in an address to Congress.
 Soon, waves of immigrants from around the world, later called the "forty-niners", invaded the Gold Country of California or "Mother Lode".
 Miners lived in tents, wood shanties, or deck cabins removed from abandoned ships.
 Wherever gold was discovered, hundreds of miners would collaborate to put up a camp and stake their claims.

 Because the gold in the California gravel beds was so richly concentrated, the early forty-niners simply panned for gold in California's rivers and streams.
 However, panning cannot take place on a large scale, and miners and groups of miners graduated to more complex placer mining.
 Groups of prospectors would divert the water from an entire river into a sluice alongside the river, and then dig for gold in the newly exposed river bottom.

 By 1853, most of the easily accessible gold had been collected, and attention turned to extracting gold from more difficult locations.
 Hydraulic mining was used on ancient gold-bearing gravel beds on hillsides and bluffs in the gold fields.
 In hydraulic mining, a high-pressure hose directed a powerful stream or jet of water at gold-bearing gravel beds.
 It is estimated that by the mid-1880s, 11 million troy ounces (340 metric tons) of gold (worth approximately US$16 billion in 2020 prices) had been recovered by "hydraulicking".
-A byproduct of these extraction methods was that large amounts of gravel, silt, heavy metals, and other pollutants went into streams and rivers.
+A consequence of these extraction methods was that large amounts of gravel, silt, heavy metals, and other pollutants were washed into streams and rivers.
 As of 1999, many areas still bear the scars of hydraulic mining, since the resulting exposed earth and downstream gravel deposits do not support plant life.

 It is estimated that by 1855, at least 300,000 gold-seekers, merchants, and other immigrants had arrived in California from around the world.
 The huge numbers of newcomers brought by the Gold Rush drove Native Americans out of their traditional hunting, fishing and food-gathering areas.
 To protect their homes and livelihood, some Native Americans responded by attacking the miners, provoking counter-attacks on native villages.
 The Native Americans, out-gunned, were often slaughtered.